anti-machinee/AWS-Foundation/practices/aws_sagemaker/basic_rag/sample_1/sample_1.md

 Note: This sample is not implemented in AWS.
 Document and source code are based on assumptions and references

 # Introduction
-- This sample is re-implementation of the [1]
+- This sample is analysis of the [1]
+- This sample is for understanding RAG with AWS in high level

 # Analysis